abuseofnotation/category-theory-illustrated/_chapters/01_set.md

 Many people would say that the concept of a number is the most basic concept in mathematics.
 But actually they are wrong - *sets and isomorphisms are more basic*!
 Or at least, numbers can be defined using sets and isomorphisms.

-To understand how, let's think about how do you teach a person what a number is (in particular, here we will concentrate on the *natural*, or counting numbers.)
+To understand how, let's think about how do you teach a person what a number is (in particular, here we will concentrate on the *natural*, or counting numbers).
 You may start your lesson by showing them a bunch of objects that are of a given quantity, like for example if you want to demonstrate the number $2$, you might bring them like two pencils, two apples or two of something else.

 ![Two balls](../01_set/number_two.svg)